dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 Note that this is different from saying that `T` is nullable.
 For example, a type variable `X extends Object?` is a type which is potentially nullable but not nullable.
-Note that `T*` is potentially nullable by this definition if `T` is potentially nullable.
-The potentially nullable types include all of the types which are either definitely nullable, potentially instantiable to a nullable type, or which may be migrated to a nullable type.
+Note that `T*` is potentially nullable by this definition if `T` is potentially nullable - so `int*` is not potentially nullable, but `X*` where `X extends int?` is.
+The potentially nullable types include all of the types which are either definitely nullable, potentially instantiable to a nullable type, or for which any migration results in a potentially nullable type.

 We say that a type `T` is **potentially non-nullable** if `T` is not nullable.
 Note that this is different from saying that `T` is non-nullable.
 For example,